andrea arnold: how we cast 'american honey'

 Well, the health service is not the same.
 The NHS is such an amazing thing and I did notice that in places that are very poor, the access to health services and dentists and things like that was difficult.
-We had several trips to the dentist with some of the people in my cast because many of them were living with very bad toothache and could not afford to and.
+We had several trips to the dentist with some of the people in my cast because many of them were living with very bad toothache and could not afford to mend it.
 I can't remember how many teeth we had removed but quite a few.
 So that kind of thing surprised me.
 And the drugs as well, in some of the poor areas.
-In one tiny town - and I mean a really tiny town, a diner, a funeral directors, a dollar store - there were two pharmacies.
+In one tiny town — and I mean a really tiny town, a diner, a funeral directors, a dollar store — there were two pharmacies.
 And in the one I went into were like six or seven pharmacists all shaking pills at the back.
 I asked them what they were doing and they told me it was anti-depressants for the young and painkillers for the old.
 It's towns that had industry before.
 There's no industry now.
 People need work.
 People need useful work to do.
 And if the industries gone, what happens in those tiny places?
 A lot of kids told me that the only work that was really available to them was fast food restaurants.
 Those jobs that used to be in factories or mines or whatever, they're not so much there now.

 Did you have any concerns being a British director tackling that very American form of capitalism?

 Well, we live in a capitalist country too.
 We live in a Western capitalist society too.
 So it didn't feel alien to me.
 It felt very familiar.
-I was reading a book by Erich Fromm and he has a book called The Art of Loving in which he says that capitalism is incompatible about love, because love is about giving and capitalism is about taking.
+I was reading a book by Erich Fromm — he has a book called The Art of Loving in which he says that capitalism is incompatible about love, because love is about giving and capitalism is about taking.

-And the characters all seem to have such potential for love too… There isn't an out and out bad character or an out and out good character.
+And the characters all seem to have such potential for love too.
+There isn't an out and out bad character or an out and out good character.

 Because no one is out and out bad or good.
 No human is.
 That's what I believe about people.
 Even the ones who do the worst evil, their story's probably coming from a place they can't help.
 The humanity is in there somewhere.

-Sasha was such a late addition to the cast… What was it you saw in her that you thought suited the role?
+Sasha was such a late addition to the cast.
+What was it you saw in her that you thought suited the role?

 American Honey is out now.